Skip to main content

 Develop a solid business plan

-Your business plan is the foundation of your fitness business.
-Putting it all down on "paper"—your business goals, target market, pricing structure, marketing strategies and financial projections—will help you make informed decisions and secure funding if needed.
-At this point, you'll also want to consider the right legal structure for your business.
-A good business plan should consist of:
+Your business plan is the foundation of your fitness venture.
+Writing down your goals, target market, pricing structure, marketing strategies, and financial projections helps you make informed decisions and attract potential investors or funding.
+This stage is also a good time to determine the right legal structure to set your business up for long-term success.

 • An executive summary that provides an overview of your business